OmarMHawash/devops-project/README.md

 ## Kubernetes Setup

-Here's a more readable and straightforward version of that section:

----

-## Kubernetes Setup

 This project is set up to run smoothly on a **Kubernetes** cluster, utilizing **Kind** for local testing and development.

 ### Architecture Overview